hellodanylo/key2gym/README.md

 * Ant 1.7.0+

 1. Fork or download the repository.
-2. `cd` to the repository's root folder and run `ant release`.
+2. `cd` to the repository's root folder and run `ant build`.
-3. You can now run Key2Gym as `cd dist && java -jar key2gym.jar`.
+3. See the documentation on the information about the additional required environment.

 Note that you have to deploy the whole environment to check out all the features.